La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **coi la .alis. la .doris. pu cliva**
 > _Hello, Alice!
 Doris left._

-And if you want to put both vocatives and interjections modifying the whole sentence please put interjections first:
+And if you want to put both vocatives and interjections, modifying the whole sentence please put the interjections first:

 > **.ui coi do la .alis. la .doris. pu cliva**
 > _Yay, Hello!
 Alice left Doris._

-Note that in the beginning of sentences usually interjections are put before vocatives because
+Note: in the beginning of a sentence, interjections are usually put before vocatives because:

 > **coi .ui do la .alis. la .doris. pu cliva** means

 > _Hello (I'm happy about this greeting) you!
 Alice left Doris._

 So an interjection immediately after a vocative modifies that vocative.
-Similarly, interjection modifies the vocative noun when being put after it:
+Similarly, an interjection modifies the vocative noun when being put after it:

 > **coi do .ui la .alis. la .doris. pu cliva**
 > _Hello you (I'm happy about you)!
 Alice left Doris._